-Our primary sources of liquidity are cash and cash equivalents, our short-term investment portfolio, cash flows from our operations and access to borrowing arrangements.
+Our current primary sources of liquidity are cash and cash equivalents and cash flows from our operations including access to borrowing arrangements.

 Funds generated from operations are held in cash and cash equivalents and investment securities.
-During 2023, our cash and cash equivalents and short-term investment securities increased by \$41.7 million from \$213.0 million at December 31, 2022 to \$254.7 million at December 31, 2023.
+During 2024, our cash and cash equivalents and short-term investment securities increased by \$53.8 million from \$254.7 million at December 31, 2023 to \$308.6 million at December 31, 2024.
 This increase was primarily due to cash generated from operations.
-Our short-term investment portfolio currently consists of investment-grade corporate bonds and is primarily intended to facilitate capital preservation.